 Among its many provisions, the Jones Act strictly defines and regulates the relationship between seamen and employers aboard U.S. vessels.
-An important aspect of Jones Act rules deals with seamen’s rights in cases when job-related injuries are caused by negligence.
+An important aspect of the Jones Act is that it deals with seamen’s rights in cases where negligence leads to job-related injuries.
 Before the Jones Act was enacted, seamen had no legal way to get compensation if a ship’s owner, captain, or another seaman’s negligent actions caused them to get hurt while on the job.

 Workers’ Compensation vs. Jones Act